Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 You conjure nature spirits that flit around you in a 10-foot Emanation for the duration.
 Whenever the Emanation enters the space of a creature you can see and whenever a creature you can see enters the Emanation or ends its turn there, you can force that creature to make a Wisdom saving throw.
 The creature takes 5d8 Force damage on a failed save or half as much damage on a successful one.
 A creature makes this save only once per turn.

-In addition, you can take the Disengage action as a Bonus Action for the spell's duration.
+In addition, you can take the Disengage action as a **:rsc-b: Bonus Action**{ .rsc } for the spell's duration.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 4.